nitratium/linux_survival_kit/1-welcome.md

 * You might have used a Linux distribution already and you may not even know.
 Android is a mobile operating system based on a modified version of the Linux kernel.

 * I also started with Ubuntu Linux and learned everything I will show you here in Ubuntu's terminal.
 Right now I am using Kali Linux because I am studying on its tools.
-If you see a different terminal interface on screenshots, don't worry.
+If you see a different terminal interface, don't worry.
 I am just using an another distribution.
 Everything is same except the visiual.

 * See you on the next document!